-For details on selecting a power policy, search for "Select a CPU Power Management Policy" in the vSphere Resource Management guide.
+For details on selecting a power policy, see the Select a CPU Power Management Policy section in the vSphere Resource Management guide.

 For details on modifying individual power management parameters for the Custom policy, search for "Using CPU Power Management Policies" in the vSphere Resource Management guide.